Roth IRA Mistakes: 15 Common Roth Conversion and Savings Mistakes People Make

-What’s a Roth?: A Roth is a retirement savings account.
-With a Roth, you pay taxes on the money you contribute to the account.
-The trade offs (and reasons they are wildly popular) are that your money grows tax free, withdrawals are not taxed, and you are not required to take minimum distributions at any certain age.
+A Roth is a retirement savings account where you pay taxes on the money you contribute.
+Your money then grows tax free, you can withdraw it without paying taxes, and you don’t have to take minimum distributions at any age.
 (Learn more about the benefits of a Roth.)

-Roths can be fantastic, but are not always for everyone and significant mistakes can be made.
+Roths can offer fantastic benefits, but they don’t suit everyone, and people often make significant mistakes with them.
 Below are 15 mistakes to avoid with Roth accounts.

 1. Not Opening a Roth Because You Already Have a 401(k)